 Cavaliero Finn has worked with ceramicist Annie Turner for a number of years now after first encountering her incredibly beautiful ceramic sculptures at her open studio when she was based in Vanguard Court in Peckham.
 Working with Annie is quite special.
 Like her work, she is warm, earnest and sincere and wholly dedicated to her craft.
 Our appreciation of her and understanding of her work is enriched every time we talk to her.
 What astounds us the most is the sheer level of technical skill which she has acquired since her graduation in 1983 from the Royal College.
 As you’ll find out as you read this interview, creating the kind of work that Annie does work is no mean feat.
 She is a master craftswoman.
-So it was no surprise to Juliana and I that she was shortlisted earlier this year for the prestigious Loewe Craft Prize.
-Annie’s work along with 28 other international artists (including that of Akiko Hirai whose work Cavaliero Finn also exhibits regularly) was chosen by a panel of experts from over 2500 submissions.
-In the
+So it was no surprise to Juliana and I that she was shortlisted in 2019 for the prestigious Loewe Craft Prize.
+Annie’s work along with 28 other international artists (including that of Akiko Hirai whose work Cavaliero Finn also exhibits regularly) was chosen by a panel of experts from over 2500 submissions and was part of a finalists exhibition in Tokyo.

 How did you become an artist Annie?